jine/shimboot/README.md

 Shimboot is a collection of scripts for patching a Chrome OS RMA shim to serve as a bootloader for a standard Linux distribution.
 It allows you to boot a full desktop Debian install on a Chromebook, without needing to unenroll it or modify the firmware.

+> **Note**: This repository includes a **bootloader-only build mode** that creates a minimal, non-interactive USB drive for automatically booting existing Linux installations.
+See [SHIMBOOT_BOOTLOADER_ONLY.md](SHIMBOOT_BOOTLOADER_ONLY.md) for details.
+This fork is maintained at [github.com/jine/shimboot](https://github.com/jine/shimboot).
+>
+> The bootloader-only modifications were created with assistance from Claude 4.5 Sonnet (Anthropic AI).

 | <img src="/website/assets/shimboot_demo_1.jpg" alt="Shimboot (KDE) on an HP Chromebook 11 G9 EE." width="400"/> | <img src="/website/assets/shimboot_demo_2.jpg" alt="Shimboot (XFCE) on an Acer Chromebook 311 C722." width="400"/> |
 | ----- | ----- |
 | Shimboot (KDE) on an HP Chromebook 11 G9 EE | Shimboot (XFCE) on an Acer Chromebook 311 C722 |